Termination of Contractor Agreements in Ontarioachkarlaw-admin

 In Cormier v 1772887 Ontario Limited c.o.b. as St. Joseph Communications, 2019 ONSC 587, a contractor worked for eight (8) years before the contractor agreement was terminated.
 The contractor was awarded twenty-one (21) months of pay in lieu of reasonable notice given their dependency on the company.

 A termination for convenience clause permits a party to terminate an agreement for any reason and is often found in construction agreements.
 Such a clause can be useful to avoid costly disputes.

 However, a termination for convenience clause should have clear and unambiguous language, outlining any conditions that must be met, the procedure that will be followed, and any amounts that must be paid.

 In Atos IT Solutions v.
 Sapient Canada Inc., 2018 ONCA 374, Ontario’s Court of Appeal affirmed that a termination for convenience clause typically defines the upper limit of a party’s liability for damages.

-If you are a business looking to terminate your contractor agreement, or a contractor seeking to clarify your rights, our team of experienced employment and human rights lawyers are happy to help.
-Contact us at 1-(800)771-7882, or email email@example.com and we would be happy to assist.
+If you are a business looking to terminate your contractor agreement, or a contractor seeking to clarify your rights, our team of experienced workplace lawyers at Achkar Law can help.
+Contact us by phone toll-free at +1 (866) 508-2548 or email us at [email protected] and we would be happy to assist.